TheAnalyticCraft/Disaster-Response-Pipeline-Project/README.md

 **Note**:

-While exploring the data, it was discovered that approximately 6,000 rows of messages were unrelated to disasters, as confirmed by the source at https://github.com/rmunro/disaster_response_messages.
-Additionally, there were around 5,000 messages directly related to disasters but lacking category labels.
+During the data exploration phase, it became evident that approximately 6,000 rows of messages were unrelated to disasters, as confirmed by the source at https://github.com/rmunro/disaster_response_messages.
+Additionally, approximately 5,000 messages directly related to disasters lacked category labels.
+Consequently, only 20,000 disaster-related data points were included for model training.
+It's noteworthy that during this process, two columns, 'child_alone' and 'related,' were excluded from the dataset.

 **Jupyter Notebooks**